damdigital/dot-net-technical-challenge/README.md

 ## Background
 One of our clients has approached us with a brief to build a simple website that helps with their employee objective setting process.

-The client wants to be able to record employee's objectives along with a simple list of tasks that the employee should complete in order to meet their objective.
+The client wants to be able to record employee's objectives along with a simple list of related tasks that the employee needs to complete in order to meet this objective.

 ## Requirements
 There have been a number of user stories created to record the requirements of this system.
 The following of which has been assigned to you in order to start the project.